aMytho/brave-frontier-godot/README.md

 All related info is on our [Wiki](https://github.com/aMytho/brave-frontier-godot/wiki)

+## Requirements

+Brave-Frontier-Godot can run on Windows, Mac, and Linux.
+However, only windows and Linux have been tested.
+Mobile *may* work, but it would require that the game be ran from the engine instead of the production build.

+> In the following week I will provide production builds of the current state of the project.
+These will not require the engine to use.
+Windows and Linux only.

 ## Installation

 You must download the [Godot Engine v4.2.x](https://godotengine.org/) (normal installation) and [this project](https://github.com/aMytho/brave-frontier-godot/archive/refs/heads/main.zip) to play the game.
 Once both are downloaded, open Godot and import the project.
 It will take a few minutes.
 Once complete, hit the play button near the top right of the editor and the game will begin.